samuel-me/stream_us/README.md

 # stream_us

-the Jupyter notebooks is names " my project" the main deployed code is the only python file in the fomser
+the Jupyter notebooks is titled " my project"/ the main deployed code is the only python file in the fomser

 fir online access: